 Business operations continually evolve, replacing once best practices with advances and innovation that become the new standard.
-With each shift, producers and other players in the consumer supply chain scrambling to fine-tune their approaches before the next wave of change shakes things up again.
+With each shift, producers and other players in the consumer supply chain scramble to fine-tune their approaches before the next wave of change shakes things up again.

 In some cases, standards change overnight, revamping entire industries in the blink of an eye.
 Other shifts take longer to unfold, prolonging the transition from tried and true practices to uncharted territory.